AFLcaan/odin-recipes/README.md

 This is a Recipe Project.

-This is project is done using HTML.
+This project is done using HTML.
 Making use of HTML elements and tags,links and images.